-William A Thompson IV or "WATIV" is a keyboard artist, composer and multi-instrumentalist of the American musical tradition.
+William A Thompson IV or "WATIV" is a pianist, improvisor, composer, programmer, sound designer and educator of many traditions.
 However, there is little about his musical career that could be called traditional.
 This unique music has attracted the attention of much of the mainstream as well as alternative media to include NPR's "All Things Considered" and the BBC to name a few.
 His work has been profoundly impacted by his one year tour of duty spent in Baghdad during the Iraq War in 2004 as a Counter- intelligence Agent and created the very first album released from a combat theater.
 Given this truly unique experience in combination with Thompson's southern musical upbringing, it’s not uncommon to hear him kicking bass in a funky organ trio one night and playing free jazz or singing and playing orignal folk music the next.
 There is little to compare to his music which has made it's way from the Mississippi Delta, to New Orleans, to Baghdad, and the world.

 Born in the Mississippi delta town of Clarksdale, it's not surprising that Thompson would set out to become a jazz musician.
 His Grandfather George Kramer was a traditional jazz band leader and reed player along the Mississippi gulf coast and New Orleans during the nineteen thirties and forties.
 Though Thompson was introduced early to this music, it was not until he was about ten years old that he discovered his fondness and gift for piano and improvised music.
 From this point he learned mostly on his own and from what little he could gleam from classical piano lessons.
 While in High School Thompson moved to a small Cajun town in Southern Louisiana called Opelousas.
 It is here that though his then musical mentor David Egan, Thompson’s love affair with New Orleans greats such as Professor Longhair, James Booker, Fats Domino and Huey Smith took hold and eventually lead him to study on full scholarship at the then prestigious jazz school, the University of New Orleans, founded by Ellis Marlasis, where he would later receive the honorable Basin Street Award.
 There Thompson absorbed much information from masters such as Edward Petersen and Steve Masakowski.
 In this environment Thompson was able to take his piano playing to another level, learning the styles of greats like Bill Evans, Bud Powell, and Thelonious Monk.
 As Thompson playing developed so did his abilities as a composer.
 It was in this field that he gained much in the was of reputation, performing his own works along with the works of the great jazz composers.
 Several of Thompson's pieces are still performed in New Orleans today by professional musicians.